Skip to main content

 Practical takeaway

 If a salon wants tighter process compliance from the start, one path may fit better.
-If it wants usable commercial insight while the team improves adoption over time, another path may fit better.
+If it wants commercial insight while the team improves adoption over time, another path may fit better.

 Choose Color Bar Manager if